Stick or twist dilemma for EPL strugglers

 New faces Jason Denayer and Didier Ndong have shown industry in the middle of the park but, aged 21 and 22 respectively, perhaps lack the experience for a relegation scrap.

-That both are yet to register an assist in a Sunderland shirt typifies the team's lack of creativity going forward; full-back Patrick van Aanholt has made at least 10 more key passes (27) than any of his teammates, and only Jermain Defoe has scored more than three league goals.
+That both are yet to register an assist in a Sunderland shirt typifies the team's lack of creativity going forward; full-back Patrick van Aanholt has made at least 10 more key passes (27) than any of his teammates, and only Jermain Defoe has scored more than the Dutch defender's three league goals.

 What's needed?

-First and foremost, after a $7m bid from West Ham, Sunderland surely have to retain Defoe's services.
+First and foremost, after a $7 million bid from West Ham, Sunderland surely have to retain Defoe's services.

-His two penalties against Liverpool in Monday's 2-2 draw took Defoe's tally for the season to 11 and the 34-year-old has been involved in 68% of Sunderland's 19 league goals in 2016/17.
+His two penalties against Liverpool in Monday's 2-2 draw took the former England striker's tally for the season to 11 and the 34-year-old has been involved in 68% of Sunderland's 19 league goals in the 2016-17 season.

 With Ndong off to Gabon for the African Cup of Nations, Moyes could do worse than sign a central midfield player with the pedigree to match his star striker.